deividcingolani/acamica-api/README.md

 Acamica

-This is the api for a challenge of Acamica
+This is an api for a challenge of Acamica

 URLS:
 Admin of Django